Snowball cocktail

-A snowball is a retro cocktail that deserves to become a household name once again – the perfect winter warmer!
+A snowball is a retro cocktail with just 3 ingredients, and it’s becoming a household name once again.
+Creamy and refreshing, it’s the perfect festive drink!

 What do you like to do to get yourself in the Christmas spirit?
 Put a Christmas movie on?
 Maybe listen to some Christmas music?
 Turn on the Christmas lights?
 Well, I have another solution that will guarantee you immediately feel warm and merry (in more ways than one) – a snowball cocktail!
 It’s a creamy winter drink made with Advocaat, and it will get you feeling festive from the inside out.